DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 Amongst those self-identifying as ‘artistic’ videobloggers, there was a clear trend towards working at night.
-‘I reserve the hours 9:00PM-3:00AM for video work, after the kids are put down for the night,’ Erik revealed.
-Adam was convinced his ‘best work happens between the hours of 9pm and 4am.’
+‘I reserve the hours 9:00PM-3:00AM for video work, after the kids are put down for the night,’ Nelson revealed.
+Quirk was convinced his ‘best work happens between the hours of 9pm and 4am.’
 Equally, Loiez Deniel, who defines videoblogging as a form of poetry, said he works ‘during the night generally.’
 For some, like Richard BF, working at night wasn’t a necessity, i.e. to work around